 Some graduates decide at the time of graduation, or at a later date, to further their education at another college or university.
 Course transferability, regardless of the institutions involved, is always determined by the accepting educational institution.
 Graduates or students who are considering transferring from Siba to another institution should inquire at the Admissions Office of the college or university to which they wish to transfer, and ask for an evaluation of their Siba transcripts (along with any other transcripts they may have) for the purpose of transferring those credits to that institution.

-Additional information regarding the transfer of credit to other institutions is available in the Campus Catalog.
+Additional information regarding the transfer of credit to other institutions is available in the Siba Catalog.

 The National Center for Education Statistics (NCES), a division of the U.S. Department of Education, is the primary federal entity responsible for collecting and analyzing data related to postsecondary education in the United States.
 Each year, NCES collects a broad range of information from postsecondary institutions through the Integrated Postsecondary Education Data System.
 Much of this information is then sorted, organized, and presented to the public on the College Navigator website, which is managed by NCES.

-Information pertaining to Stevens – the Institute of Business & Arts The College Navigator website is located at the following URL:
+Information pertaining to Stevens – the Institute of Business & Arts The College Navigator website is located at the following this link.